EGR314-Team205/EGR314-Team205/Appendix_F.md

 Maximum GPIO current is lower than others|Does not include code examples.
 Small voltage rangehas more features than required|
 |Ranking|1 = first, 2 = second, 3 = third|1|2|3|s

+Final Microcontroller Choice: PIC18LF26K40-I/SO

+Rationale: Option 1 was chosen because it was the only one that is compatible with MCC and also it has more than enough pins than required.
+Additionally, it is the cheapest option out of the three and the voltage range is larger than the two other options.